rid9/DateTime/README.md

-# Date & Time
+# Shows Date/Time on VSCode statusbar and Monthly Calendar upon click

-Displays a clock and date information in the status bar.
+Displays a clock and date information in the status bar of VSCode.
+99% of the functionality comes from the awesome [upstream](https://github.com/rid9/DateTime.git), and all I did here is just showing monthly calendar upon click, and at this time, that works only on Mac/Linux.
+Stay tuned...

 ![Screenshot](./images/screenshot.png)